vcheplygina/10-think/README.md

 them, but we do in order to create them (and fix them afterward).
-Since our working memory can only juggle a handful of things at once [@Mill1956], we have to create abstractions so that our representations of problems will fit into hardware whose performance doubles over millions of years rather than every eighteen months.
+Since our working memory can only juggle a handful of things at once [@Mill1956], we have to create abstractions so that our representations of problems will fit into brains whose performance doubles over thousands of generations rather than every eighteen months.

 The key to making workable abstractions is to separate "what" from "how", or in computing terms, to separate *interface* and *implementation*.
 An interface is what something knows how to do; its implementation is how it does those things.
-There can be dozens of different implementations of a single interface: if we do our work well, we shouldn't have to care about the differences between them until something goes wrong or we need to improve its performance.
+Like the ubiquitous USB port, there can be dozens of different implementations of a single
+interface: if we do our work well, we don't have to care which we are using until something goes wrong or we need to improve its performance.

 ## 4. Every redundancy in software is an abstraction trying to be born.